nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 - The reviews dataset contains 43,886,944 rows and 10 columns.
 - The product metadata contains 1,610,012 rows and 16 columns.

-## Limitations
+## Project Limitations & Mitigations
-- Review dates may not reflect actual purchase dates.
+- **Review timing:** Reviews aren’t necessarily left at the time of purchase.
+  - **Mitigation:** Used review dates from verified customers as a proxy for purchase dates to compute recency.
-- Not all customers leave reviews, creating potential volunteer bias.
+- **Volunteer bias:** Not all customers leave reviews; analysis reflects only engaged, reviewing customers.
+- **Frequency calculation:** Does not account for multiple quantities per purchase.
+- **Monetary value estimation:** Prices of reviewed products may not reflect actual amounts paid due to discounts or price changes.
-- Monetary values are based on product prices at scraping time, which may not reflect actual purchase prices.
+  - **Mitigation:** Used product prices at the time of scraping as a proxy for spending.
-- Analysis focuses on verified reviewers, a subset of all customers.
+- **Subset of customers:** Only verified reviewers are included.
+Analysis focuses on this engaged subset.
+- **Missing purchase info:** Data lacks actual purchase amounts and dates.
+  - **Mitigation:** Review dates and product prices serve as proxies to approximate recency, frequency, and monetary features for RFM analysis.

 ---